Journal Socio-Economic Analyses

 • Two blank lines, spacing – 1

-• Abstract: (up to 150 characters); font – Times New Roman; font size – 12 pt, spacing – 1
+• Abstract: (up to 150 words); font – Times New Roman; font size – 12 pt, spacing – 1

 • Keywords: (up to 5 keywords); font – Times New Roman; font size – 12 pt, spacing – 1